Join 6,900+

 Trans+ History Week is a week-long reflective period to learn and celebrate the momentous and millennia-old history of transgender, non-binary, gender-diverse and Intersex people.
 Trans+ History Week is a social enterprise to ensure its activity benefits the community and a QueerAF Launchpad project.

-In its inaugural year, we're investing in 20 Trans+ Creatives to help us mark the week by making official content.
+In its second year, we're investing in 20 Trans+ Creatives to help us mark the week by making official content.

-It begins on May 06 2024, the 91st anniversary of the Nazi raid on the world’s first trans clinic.
+It begins on May 05 2025, the 92nd anniversary of the Nazi raid on the world’s first trans clinic.
 It's the week they tried to erase us.
 It's the week we will be remembered.
-This is when our official content will start to come out.
+This is when our official article and illustration content will come out.

 We're investing in 20 Trans+ creatives to create official content for Trans+ History Week by writing, producing audio and creating illustrations